Vitali Silitski: Public activity

 Silitski was a sincere patriot who really loved Belarus.
 He wished to see it a democratic and European state, where the Belarusian language and the national culture are respected.

 Vitali as a common citizen took parts in meetings and rallies of the opposition, including peace protests against falsification of the results of the presidential elections in December 2010.
 Vitali went there being already sick and brutal dispersal of participants had an adverse effect on him.
 Later he participated in solidarity actions with detained and political prisoners.

-In 1992 Silitski, then astudent, joined the United Democratic Party of Belarus (later United Civic Party of Belarus), to work in its youth organisation.
+In 1992 Silitski, then a student, joined the United Democratic Party of Belarus (later United Civic Party of Belarus), to work in its youth organisation.
 And though for long time he did not participate actively in the Party work, officially he left it in 2010 as a sign of protest against behaviour of the party presidential candidate for elections 2010 Yaraslau Ramanchuk, after the crackdown of peaceful demonstration and arrest of oppositional candidates.

 Vitali Silitski was famous Belarusian LiveJournal blogger nescerka.
 But he deleted his account himself, in spite his popularity and more than 500 friends.
 Soon he came back under own name, what, to his own admission, “put a certain responsibility for the row”, and that asked not to wait for hooliganism and trolling of feminists from him.
 But in the livejournal vitalsilitski only three posts appeared, and Vitali Silitski moved to Facebook.
 Now the wall of his profile looks like memorial plate.